-While almost all Australian Merlot in the bottle is from one clone, this wine, our flagship wine, is made from French clones that are new to Australia, on a superior site that produces fruit a grade or two above what is normally expected of Australian Merlot.
-This wine aims to be the new benchmark for Australian Merlot.
+While almost all Australian Merlot in the bottle is from one clone, this wine, our flagship wine, is a multi-clone blend made from French clones that are new to Australia, on a superior site that produces fruit a grade or two above what is normally expected of Australian Merlot.
+These ‘new’ clones grow better and so may be harvested earlier providing a new set of flavour profiles and wine styles for Australian Merlot.
+This wine aims to be a new benchmark Australian Merlot.